 Nick Saban Net Worth

-Nick Saban Net Worth and Salary: Nick Saban is an American college football head coach who has a net worth of $60 million.
-Saban is the highest-paid college football coach in the world, and his salary matches his reputation.
+Nick Saban is an American college football head coach who has a net worth of $70 million.
+Nick Saban is the highest-paid college football coach in the world, and his salary matches his reputation.
+With base salary and bonuses, Saban easily makes over $12 million per year.
 Countless critics view Nick as the best college football coach in history, and he has achieved some incredible things over the course of his career.
-Along with a strong record, Saban is one of only two coaches who have won SEC Championships with different schools.
+Along with a strong win-loss record, Saban is one of only two coaches who have won SEC Championships with different schools.
 He is often compared to Bear Bryant, another legendary college football coach.

 After a brief stint as assistant coach for the Houston Oilers in the NFL, Saban received an offer to act as head coach for University of Toledo in 1989.
 The team was instantly transformed with Nick's leadership, losing only two games in the 1990 season.

 After just one season at Toledo, Saban resigned so that he could take a position as defensive coordinator for the Cleveland Browns.
 Although he stayed in this role for the next four years, Nick later regretted his choice and stated it was one of the worst periods of his entire career.

 Just before the 1995 season, Saban became the new head coach for Michigan State University.
 After a rough few seasons, he gradually improved the Spartans, leading them to a strong year in 1999 with only two losses.
 Following this successful last season at Michigan State, Nick Saban moved to LSU.
 During his five years coaching the Tigers, he led them to a BCS National Championship.

 In 2004, Nick Saban returned to the NFL once again as the new head coach for the Miami Dolphins.
 The team struggled during the first season, and injuries made the second season even more disappointing.
 Rumors circulated that Saban was being considered for Alabama State University's head coach position, and it soon became obvious that Nick was returning to college football.